-Situated where the highland and coastal plains join, the site prospered as an inland trade centre which allowed Palenque to control a large territory and form beneficial alliances with other powerful cities such as Tikal, Pomona, and Tortuguero.
+Situated where the highland and coastal plains join, the site prospered as an inland trade center which allowed Palenque to control a large territory and form beneficial alliances with other powerful cities such as Tikal, Pomona, and Tortuguero.

 Built on three different levels, the city follows the contours of the local terrain, and many of the limestone structures are built on natural hills.
 With over 1,000 different structures, it was one of the most densely populated Mayan cities.
 Eight small rivers running down from the surrounding mountains wind their way throughout, and the most important stream was called Otulum, which was redirected to bring water directly to the royal palace, and, in places, made to follow an underground aqueduct which supported platforms and walkways.

 Architecture at Palenque was arguably the most innovative creations that arose from this Mayan civilization.
 For the first time in Mesoamerica, corbeled roofs were constructed, often in parallel, which brought greater interior space and, via the central supporting wall, improved structural stability.